TECARTUS- brexucabtagene autoleucel suspension

 • You will be monitored where you received your treatment daily for at least seven days for patients with MCL and at least 14 days for patients with ALL after the infusion.

-• You should plan to stay close to the location where you received your treatment for at least four weeks after getting TECARTUS.
+• You should plan to stay close to a certified healthcare facility for at least four weeks after getting TECARTUS.
 Your healthcare provider will help you with any side effects that may occur.

 • You may be hospitalized for side effects.
 Your healthcare provider will discharge you if your side effects are under control and it is safe for you to leave the hospital.